TriplyDB/Documentation/docs/triply-etl/extract/types/index.md

   shp:Person_name -- sh:path --> sdo:name
 ```

-Notice that `validateShacl()` does not require us to set the content-type, since it only supports N-Quads, N-Triples, TriG and Turtle (and these formats can be detected automatically).
+Notice that `validate()` does not require us to set the content-type, since it only supports N-Quads, N-Triples, TriG and Turtle (and these formats can be detected automatically).

 The following example makes a string source available to the `fromJson()` source extractor: